ChrisT-CC/H2B-PP5-ecommerce/README.md

 ### Style and colours

 Honey2buy website uses minimalistic light styling.
 The colours used were inspired by honey bees colours, yelow and black.
 A combination of [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) classes (dark, light and warning) were used to generate the colours of website with white as background.
-In addition, danger and primary classes were used to differentiate the refresh and bin icons in shopping bag page.
+In addition, danger and primary classes were used to differentiate the refresh and bin icons in the shopping bag page.

 ![Colour palette](docs/images/palette.jpg)